 The world is facing an ongoing rapid environmental degradation and biodiversity reduction due to land-use changes, climate change and species invasions as the main drivers (1, 2).
 Ecological restoration is attempted to mitigate the degradation of ecosystems (3).
 General efforts to restore ecosystem services and biodiversity have focused on active and passive (i.e. natural recovery) types of intervention, which differ in the amount of resources invested (e.g. time, money and human assistance) (4).
 Although different restoration interventions have been implemented throughout the world (5, 6), it is crucial to evaluate the current state of restored ecosystems to guide future management decisions.

-Drylands such as semi-arid grasslands, shrublands and deserts are critical ecosystems for people and for natural processes.
-They are one of the most extended and populated ecosystems on Earth, covering about 41% of the global land surface (7).
-Drylands provide key ecosystem services such as food provision, carbon sequestration, biodiversity and ecological interactions support and sustainable energy development (7–9).
-Despite the positive aspects supported by drylands, these ecosystems are suffering an increasing degradation resulting from human activities and climatic variations (10).
-This trend encourages restoration practices and management efforts to mitigate land degradation (11).
-Yet a global synthesis is needed to provide a roadmap for major mechanisms that focus on the building blocks of drylands, such as soil and vegetation.
+Dryland ecosystems, which include grasslands, shrublands, deserts, and converted lands (e.g. farmlands), have historically contained some of the highest concentrations of biodiversity globally (citation).
+These ecosystems cover more than 40% of the global land surface (7), provide key ecosystem services such as food provision and carbon sequestration (citations), and also increasingly provide for sustainable energy development (7–9).
+Dryland ecosystems are under serious threat from land degradation and climate change (10).
+These ecosystems would benefit from increased protection (e.g. easements) (citation) and better land management practices (citation), but increasingly there is a real opportunity to mitigate past impacts through restoration, both of degraded natural lands (citation) and also more intensively farmed agroecosystems (citation) (11).
+Restoration is a complicated endeavor, one that often requires significant resources (time, money) and whose impact on soils, vegetation, and wildlife can take many years to evaluate (citation).
+To effectively and efficiently restore degraded dryland ecosystems and to take advantage of the current glocal opportunity, we need to know what restoration practices work best.

-We performed a meta-analysis of 66 scientific publications undertaken in drylands globally that evaluated different restoration interventions and outcomes (12, 13).
-We included data of the most frequent disturbance reported in the literature, agriculture (including crops and grazing; fig. S1).
-To determine the effect of the restoration treatment (i.e. experimental group), we classified each study into active or passive restoration according to the intervention implemented and extracted data of every variable measured.
-The difference (i.e. magnitude and direction) between the experimental and control groups was assessed by calculating the log response ratio (lrr) (14).
-Due to a low replication of the individual techniques implemented in the studies, we grouped them in to four general categories of interventions: soil, vegetation, water addition and grazing exclusion.
-Some of the interventions belong to the active (water addition), passive (grazing exclusion) or both types of restoration (soil and vegetation; fig. S2 and table S1).
-On the other hand, we grouped the outcomes evaluated in to four general categories: soil, plants, animals and habitat.
-The “animals” category was included into the active restoration while the other three categories belong to both types of restoration (fig. S3).
-We performed random effects models which allow us to account for the variability of studies (13).
-In addition, we applied meta-regressions to test the potential influence of two covariates, aridity (15) and the time scale of experiments, on the effectiveness of interventions examined (16).
+We performed a meta-analysis of 66 peer-reviewed publications that evaluated different restoration practices and outcomes (12, 13).
+We focused the analysis on the most frequent land degradation/disturbance type, “agriculture”, which included both farm land (i.e. crops) and grazing land (fig. S1).
+To determine the effect of the restoration treatment on the degraded land, we classified each study into active or passive restoration.
+We assigned a restoration practice to “active” if XX, and to “passive” if XX.
+We then assessed the magnitude and direction of the restoration effect using the log response ratio (lrr) (14), a common approach for meta-analyses.
+We chose to group restoration practices in to four categories: soil, vegetation, water addition and grazing exclusion ( fig. S2 and table S1).
+We grouped restoration outcomes in to four categories as well: soil, plants, animals and “habitat” (fig. S3).
+We used random effects models to account for the variability within the 66 peer-reviewed studies (13), and then applied meta-regressions to test the potential influence of two additional covariates, aridity (15), and the time scale of experiments(16).